benfluleck/HelloBooks/README.md

 ### Authentication

-It uses JSON Web Token (JWT) for authentication.
+- It uses JSON Web Token (JWT) for authentication.
-Token is generated on user login
+- Token is generated on user login
-Token is perpetually verified to check the state of the user if logged in or not.
+- Token is perpetually verified to check the state of the user if logged in or not.
-User is assigned normal role on registration
-Admin User is pre-seeded into the application with administrative priviledges
+- Admin User will br pre-seeded into the application with administrative priviledges

 ### Users

-Users can register
+- Users can register
-Users can log in
+- Users can log in
-Users can view all books in the library
+- Users can view all books in the library
-Users can borrow books
+- Users can borrow books
-Users can return books
+- Users can return books
-User can view borrowing history
+- User can view borrowing history

 ### Admin Users
-Admins can edit books
+- Admins can edit books
-Admins can add new books
+- Admins can add new books

 ## Usage